How to Scrape Dynamic Websites with Python (and Avoid Getting Blocked)

 Here's what's happening in this web scraping process:

-How to Avoid Getting Blocked While Scraping
+How to Avoid Getting Blocked While Web Scraping

 IP bans occur when web pages detect too many calls in a short period.
 Dynamic websites may watch for repeated network requests, same patterns, or missing user headers.
 Here's how to avoid that while you extract data from both static and dynamic pages: